 Middle States Accreditation

 The Core Values of the Commission clearly indicate their commitment to work with higher education institutions through self-regulation and peer-review.
-MSCHE fosters a “continuous and seamless relationship with member institutions to promote self evaluation and institutional improvement”.
-(Core Values – msche.org) The Commission respects the unique mission of each institution and its evaluation processes and procedures for student learning outcomes assessment, effective teaching and institutional effectiveness.
+MSCHE fosters a “continuous and seamless relationship with member institutions to promote self evaluation and institutional improvement.”
+The Commission respects the unique mission of each institution and its evaluation processes and procedures for student learning outcomes assessment, effective teaching and institutional effectiveness.

-MSCHE is also committed to the principles of cooperation, flexibility, and openness and assists member institutions in the transparency about the accreditation processes and the status held by each member institution that is an essential component higher education reporting procedures.
-The transparency is in response to the current needs of the higher education community and societal changes.
-It is important to consider these societal and institutional needs through attention to and emphasis on both improvement and compliance in conjunction with MSCHE.
+MSCHE is also committed to the principles of cooperation, flexibility and openness.
+The Commission assists member institutions in maintaining the high level of transparency in the accreditation process and in the status held by each member institution, as this is an essential component of higher education reporting procedures.

 - 2012 Periodic Review Report

 - 2012 PRR Reviewers Report to Montclair State University